Our Team

 Anna looks after everything behind the scenes that make star* work.
 She is focused on making us more efficient and effective.
 She manages the day-to-day activity of the team including procedures, protocols and policies.

-She loves working for star* because she is a grown-up star* child and knows first-hand the difference having a trusted adult makes.
+She loves working for star* because she is a grown-up star* kid and knows first-hand the difference having a trusted adult makes.

 -